What You May Not Know About Mark Paradies, President of System Improvements

 As a TapRooT® User, you probably know that Mark is one of the co-creators of the TapRooT® Root Cause Analysis System and a co-author of the TapRooT® Book series.
 You have probably heard that he has all sorts of experience with root cause analysis and incident investigation.
 But did you know that …

-Mark is a Certified Professional Ergonomist (CPE).
+Mark is a Certified Professional Ergonomist (CPE)

 He was the 85th person to be certified in ergonomics and human factors by the Board of Certified Professional Ergonomists.
 Mark has worked extensively on projects to improve human performance and reduce human errors.

-His masters degree research at the University of Illinois was focused on the proper roles of operators and automation for the next generation of nuclear power plants (human factors function allocation).
+His master’s degree research at the University of Illinois was focused on the proper roles of operators and automation for the next generation of nuclear power plants (human factors function allocation).

-Before starting System Improvements Inc., he worked on projects to improve aspects of human performance, including procedures usability and usage, and operator, maintenance, and technical training.
+Before starting System Improvements Inc., he worked at Du Pont on projects to improve aspects of human performance, including procedures usability and usage, and operator, maintenance, and technical training.
 He also developed systems for managing performance improvement in a resource-limited environment.

 Once he started his own company, he used his human factors knowledge and experience to build into the TapRooT® System the ability to analyze and fix human performance/human behavior issues.

-Mark was in Admiral Rickover’s Nuclear Navy (a High Reliability Organization).
+Mark was in Admiral Rickover’s Nuclear Navy (a High-Reliability Organization).

-Mark has a unique understanding of process safety.
+Mark has a Unique Understanding of Process Safety

-Mark has practical experience.
+Mark has Practical Experience

-In his spare time between working for high reliability organizations (the Nuclear Navy and DuPont) and leading System Improvements, Mark designed and built roads (driving a bulldozer, track loader, excavator, and dump trucks), produced hardwood lumber from trees, and helped design two houses.
-While working in college getting his BS in Electrical Engineering, he was a field supervisor (in actual agricultural fields) and a cable TV installation and repair man.
+In his spare time between working for high-reliability organizations (the Nuclear Navy and DuPont) and leading System Improvements, Mark designed and built roads (driving a bulldozer, track loader, excavator, and dump trucks), produced hardwood lumber from trees, and helped design two houses.
+While working in college getting his BS in Electrical Engineering, he was a field supervisor (in actual agricultural fields) and a cable TV installation and repairman.
 While still in high school, Mark worked in agricultural jobs, construction, retail, and ran his own lawn-mowing and landscape business.

-If you have questions for Mark or would like him to consult with you about your improvement efforts, contact him at this LINK, or call 865-539-2139.
+If you have questions for Mark or would like to consult with him about your improvement efforts, contact him at this LINK, or call 865-539-2139.